kitsplit/handbook/Employment Policies/Working Remotely.md

 When we work remotely, it's our responsibility to accept the benefits graciously, and go above and beyond to not let the costs affect our work or the work of our teammates.
 A remote workday:

--is not shorter than a day at the office
+* is not shorter than a day at the office
--is not less productive
+* is not less productive
--Even when we aren't in the office, our teammates are still counting on us and it is our responsibility to make sure we are exceeding their expectations.
+* Even when we aren't in the office, our teammates are still counting on us and it is our responsibility to make sure we are exceeding their expectations.

 At the same time, it is the responsibility of workers in the office to reasonably accommodate remote workers.
 This means being willing to schedule meetings in light of timezone differences and to manage expectations around immediate feedback.